Cherokee in the American Civil War

-Confederate Brigadier General Stand Watie, the only American Indian to reach the rank of general in the Civil War on either side.
+Confederate Brigadier General Stand Watie, the only Native American to reach the rank of general in the Confederate Army in the Civil War.

 During the course of the American Civil War, the Cherokee people fought for both the Union and the Confederacy.
 Alignment was hotly contested within the Cherokee Nation: factions such as The Gold Cloak Society (composed mainly of mixed slave owners) supported the confederacy, while members of the Keetoowah Society organized in opposition to that support.
 At the war's outbreak The Cherokee Nation's Principal Chief John Ross insisted upon the nation's neutrality.
 However, under pressure, The Cherokee Nation would briefly ally with the confederacy.

 Cherokees were active in the Trans-Mississippi and Western Theaters.
 In the east, Confederate Cherokees led by William Holland Thomas hindered Union forces trying to use the Appalachian mountain passes of western North Carolina and eastern Tennessee.
 Out west, Confederate Cherokee Stand Watie led primarily Native Confederate forces in the Indian Territory, in what is now the state of Oklahoma.